Mt-Books/FunTacos/README.md

-# Title
+## Title
 Created by: Fun Tacos (Tania Cao, Frank Chen, Maxwell Vale)

-## Hypothesis
+### Hypothesis
 The execution-time to find the value of the worst case scenario increases as the size of the matrix increases.

-## Background
+### Background
 In the matrix, the smallest number is located at the top left.
-The values of the numbers to the right and bottom of each number increases.
+The values of the numbers to the right and bottom as each number increases.
+The worst case scenario in all matrices, no matter the size, would be located at the bottom left of the matrix.

-## Experiment
+### Experiment
+The algorithm we've developed would execute the following...
-The worst case scenario in all matrixes, no matter what size, is located at the bottom right of the matrix.
-To show that the execution-time increases as the size of the matrix increases, we are going to create 50 matrixes with the size ranging between 1 and 10,000.
-For each of the matrixes, we will be conducting 20 trials and then finding the average of each matrix's data.
+* To show that the execution-time increases as the size of the matrix increases, we are going to create 100 matrices with the size ranging between 100 and 10,000.
+* For each of the matrices, we will be conducting 50 trials, and then finding the average of their execution-time.
+*

-## Results
+### Results

-## Conclusion
+### Conclusion

-## Analysis